tom-howard/com2009/docs/labs/assignment1/part1/publisher.md

     We also import the `Node` class from the `rclpy.node` library.
 This is a ready-made Python Class that contains all the necessary functionality that a Python ROS Node might need, so we'll use this as the basis for our own node (which we'll create shortly).

-2. We also need to import the `String` message type from the `std_msgs.msg` library for publishing our messages.
+2. We also need to import the `String` message type from the `example_interfaces.msg` library for publishing our messages.

 3. We create a *Python class* called `#!python SimplePublisher()`, which we'll use to encapsulate all the functionality of our node.